 We started the day first thing with Joanna from Stardust events who transformed the chairs.
 She used some of their chair covers and sashes.
 We worked with the wonderful Hayley from Soirée Events and Sarah from Sarah Maylin Flowers also.
 For the next few hours they made the wonderland that became our wedding venue.

 Add Jenny, our incredibly talented makeup artist.
 She arrived with Emma before we got there and set up.
-Ready to make both our bridal party and Grooms party even more beautiful than they already were.
+Ready to make both wedding parties even more beautiful than they already were.
 Work began early with the youngest bridesmaids before our blushing bride arrived ready for the day ahead.
 Bridal wear was supplied by Anns Bridal Room.
 Then we had the bridesmaids’ dresses and the groomsmen dressed by the fabulous Vintage Suit Company.

 With the setting outside we welcomed Owen from InstavanPhotoBooth to the wedding.
 Our guests had the most amazing time staging their selfies inside the van.
 Even just looking at the beautiful VW was a pleasure.
 It definitely made for some really fun 360° footage!
 Guaranteed to be a big part of our final piece.
 In fact, we shot a few pieces with this – camera outside of the van and camera inside of the van.
 We used the footage from inside because it clearly gave the viewer the chance to feel as though they were in the van themselves.